Introduction to genetics: Inherited diseases

 Some diseases are hereditary and run in families; others, such as infectious diseases, are caused by the environment.
 Other diseases come from a combination of genes and the environment.
-Genetic disorders are diseases that are caused by a single allele of a gene and are inherited in families.
-These include Huntington's disease, cystic fibrosis or Duchenne muscular dystrophy.
-Cystic fibrosis, for example, is caused by mutations in a single gene called CFTR and is inherited as a recessive trait.
+Genetic disorders are diseases that are caused by one or more abnormalities in the genome and are inherited in families.
+These may be monogenic (caused by alterations in a single gene), polygenic (caused by alterations in multiple genes).
+Examples of monogenic gene disorders include Huntington's disease, cystic fibrosis or Duchenne muscular dystrophy.
+Cystic fibrosis, for example, is caused by mutations in the CFTR gene and is inherited as a recessive trait.

 Other diseases are influenced by genetics, but the genes a person gets from their parents only change their risk of getting a disease.
 Most of these diseases are inherited in a complex way, with either multiple genes involved, or coming from both genes and the environment.
 As an example, the risk of breast cancer is 50 times higher in the families most at risk, compared to the families least at risk.
 This variation is probably due to a large number of alleles, each changing the risk a little bit.
 Several of the genes have been identified, such as BRCA1 and BRCA2, but not all of them.
 However, although some of the risks are genetic, the risk of this cancer is also increased by being overweight, heavy alcohol consumption and not exercising.
 A woman's risk of breast cancer, therefore, comes from a large number of alleles interacting with her environment, so it is very hard to predict.